-PSY 678 Techniques of Counseling and Psychotherapy: Latina/o Emphasis (3)

-Through an examination of the application of major techniques of counseling and psychotherapy, students learn how to interview, formulate clinical cases, develop treatment plans, and facilitate therapeutic processes consistent with each major theoretical approach and within the context of working with Latina/o individuals and families.
+PSY 678 Techniques of Counseling and Psychotherapy: Latina/o Emphasis (3)\ clinical cases, develop treatment plans, and facilitate therapeutic processes consistent with each major theoretical approach and within the context of working with Latina/o individuals and families.
 Particular attention is given to the development of culturally congruent applied techniques that consider issues of class, ethnicity, ethnic identification, and environmental context.
 Students gain practical skills by means of clinical case material and supervised laboratory exercises that supplement classroom lectures.
 This course is limited to students enrolled in the MACLP Latina/o Emphasis (Evening Format) only.
-Prerequisites: PSY 674 and 676.
+Prerequisites: Latina/o Emphasis Program: PSY 674 and 676.